JamesVickers/task-manager-backend/README.md

 # Task Manager Backend

-This repository contains a Node.js Express API for managing tasks.

 ## Description

 The backend REST API for a task management web application, to be used with the corresponding [task-manager-frontend](https://github.com/JamesVickers/task-manager-frontend).